HoverHell/RedditImageGrab/README.md

 ### Features and Changes:

-* Adapted to Python 3 by merge from [ohyou/RedditImageGrab](https://github.com/ohyou/RedditImageGrab) & function slugify(...) fix
+* Adapted to Python 3 mostly by merge from [ohyou/RedditImageGrab](https://github.com/ohyou/RedditImageGrab) along with some additional fixes

 * \-\-num cli argument now counts by reddit submission rather than individual image